entropia/tip-toi-reveng/Table-Notes.md

  * Starting with `0200`
  * Starting with `0100`.
   - The 11th byte seems to correlate with the length of the line, but a simple formula does not fit all lines.
   - Always of the form `0100 0000 00F9 FF01` followed by a byte (often increasing within one table), followed by the supposed length byte.
-Verified for all but one line in `Bauernhof`!
+Verified for all but one line in `Bauernhof`, which starts with `0100001E00F9FF01`!